simonmichael/hledger/site/contributing.md

 In short: get [`stack`](/download.html#b) and (except on Windows, where stack provides it) [`git`](http://git-scm.com), then:

-`$ git clone http://github.com/simonmichael/hledger hledger && cd hledger && stack install   # or git://...`
+`$ git clone http://github.com/simonmichael/hledger hledger && cd hledger && stack install`

 \
 In more detail: